How to Buy the Best Ham Radio Base Stations

-Having explained the first 2 models, I bet I don’t need to explain what digital-and-analog transceivers are, do I?
-Basically, this is a blend of the first two models and covers the 2 types of signals.
+Having explained the first two models, I bet I don’t need to explain what digital-and-analog transceivers are, do I?
+This is a blend of the first two models and covers the two types of signals.

 These base stations are way expensive.
 On the upside, they ensure consistent digital signal coverage and minimal chances of signal loss.

 Different base stations offer varying frequency coverage.
 While most of them operate on the HF (High Frequency) spectrums, you’ll also find some that cover the UHF and VHF bands (2 meters to 23 cm).